"ARCHITECT"

 Network

 No one architect can do this alone.
-Our built environment is vast and disjointed, building science and tech is complex and ever evolving.
+Our built environment is vast and disjointed, building science and tech is a complex and ever evolving industry.
 To keep up with changing technology, to synthesize knowledge, to elevate practice toward an inspiring, sustainable, diverse, life giving architecture of the future, architects need to band together.
 We need to share our knowledge and collectively work toward this common goal to create a sustainable construction industry that produces high functioning, life harboring places for all.
 Enter the Archicosm